sheikhhasib/simple-text-translator/README.md

 ## Features

 *   **On-the-fly Translation:** Select any text on a webpage to see its translation in a subtle tooltip.
+*   **Context Menu Translation:** Right-click on any element to translate its text content.
 *   **Customizable Language List:** Choose your favorite languages to display in the popup for quick access.
 *   **Language Selection:** Choose your preferred source and target languages from your customized list.
-*   **Language Swap:** Easily swap between source and target languages with a dedicated button.
+*   **Language Swap:** Easily swap between source and target languages with a dedicated button in both popup and tooltip.
+*   **Persistent Language Preferences:** Language preferences are saved and synchronized across devices.
 *   **Copy to Clipboard:** A "Copy" button is available in the translation tooltip to copy the translated text.
 *   **Enable/Disable:** Quickly enable or disable the translation functionality from the popup.
 *   **Automatic Saving:** Your language preferences and settings are saved automatically.
+*   **Translation History:** View and manage your translation history with search and filter capabilities.
 *   **Debounced Translation:** Prevents excessive API calls by debouncing translation requests.
 *   **MyMemory API:** Utilizes the MyMemory API for reliable translation.
+*   **Long Text Support:** Automatically splits and translates long text selections.

 ## Screenshots